Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Automatically-generated proof for 4-agent envy-free-VIP algorithm

 \begin{framed} Alice:\equalize(4) \dirtree{ .1 One of: . .2 Bob:\equalize(2); Carl:\equalize(2) . .2 Bob:\equalize(3); Carl:\equalize(2) . .2 Carl:\equalize(2); Bob:\equalize(2) . .2 Carl:\equalize(3); Bob:\equalize(2) . } \end{framed}

-Below, when the proof says e.g. that "b:\equalize(2)... always succeeds", it means that the execution branch starting with "Bob:\equalize(2)" necessarily results in a preference graph in which Alice, Bob and Carl each prefer two pieces.
-Then, by Lemma \ref{lemma:unknown1} an envy-free allocation exists.
+Below, when the proof says e.g. that "B:\equalize(2)... always succeeds", it means that the execution branch starting with "Bob:\equalize(2)" necessarily results in a preference graph in which Alice, Bob and Carl each prefer two pieces.
+Then, by Lemma \ref{lem:unknown1} an envy-free allocation exists.
 Conversely, when the proof says that "this must fail", it means that the execution branch necessarily does not result in such a preference graph.
 The proof systematically checks all possible preference relations and proves that in all cases, at least one of the four execution branches must succeed.
+The notation is explained in Section \ref{sec:4-agents}.
+E.g, "4B" is what remains of piece 4 after it is cut by Bob doing \equalize(2), "3CC" is what remains of piece 3 after it is cut by Carl doing \equalize(3), etc.

 The source code of the program used to generate the proof is available in https://github.com/erelsgl/envy-free .
 We emphasize that the proof can be read and verified without the source code, so the correctness of the proof does not depend on the correctness of the code.

 \begin{scriptsize}

 \end{scriptsize}